syncfusion-content/angularjs-docs/angularjs/SunburstChart/Legend.md

 ### Customization

 ## Legend Item Size and border
-You can change the size of the legend items by using the `e-legend-itemstyle-width` and `e-legend-itemstyle-height` property.
+You can change the size of the legend items by using the `e-legend-itemStyle-width` and `e-legend-itemStyle-height` property.
 To change the legend item border, use `e-legend-border`property of the legend .

 {% highlight HTML %}
 <div id="container" ej-sunburstchart e-legend-visible="true" e-legend-position="top" e-legend-itemstyle-height="13"